itsma3il/inforganizer/readme.md

 1. Select your language of choice using a dropdown or toggle in the application.
 2. The application will dynamically update the text on the page based on your selection.

+## Search Feature

+The search feature allows users to quickly find specific information within their university applications and personal data.
+This feature enhances the user experience by providing fast access to relevant information.

+### How it works:

+1. **Real-time Search**: As users type in the search bar, results are updated in real-time.
+2. **Comprehensive Search**: The search function looks through all university applications and personal information fields.
+3. **Highlighted Results**: Matching search terms are highlighted in the results for easy identification.
+4. **Case-insensitive**: The search is case-insensitive, making it easier for users to find what they're looking for.

+### Using the Search Feature:

+1. Locate the search bar at the top left Menu.
+2. Start typing your search query.
+3. Results will appear automatically, showing matching universities and personal information.
+4. Click on a result to navigate directly to that piece of information.

+This feature significantly improves navigation and information retrieval within the application, especially for users with a large number of university applications or extensive personal data.

 ## Technologies Used